-Architectural S.O.E.
+BCT 078 Architectural S.O.E.

-Enables the student to gain on the job experience in the construction industry.
+Enables the student to gain on the job

+experience in the construction industry.
 Enables the student to interpret architectural and engineering working drawings and specifications for residential and commercial construction.
 Incorporates site visits when possible.
-Course Level Fee 4 (Variable Credit 0.5/5 credits, 25 Lab/Lab-Discussion)
+Course Level Fee 4 (Variable Credit

-Construction Estimating

-Prerequisite: BCT 045 and BCT 050
+Construction Estimating Prerequisite: BCT 045 and BCT 050